OCC THER 100 — ORIENTATION TO OCCUPATIONAL THERAPY

 OCC THER 871 — APPLICATION OF OCCUPATIONAL THERAPY EVIDENCE IN THE PRACTICE ENVIRONMENT

-Multiple sources of evidence in the professional literature will be examined and applied to a specific intervention or topic that is relevant to students' professional development goals and/or capstone project.
-Appropriate methodologies, analytic tools and procedural reasoning will be leveraged in support of recommendations regarding the application of the intervention or approach in the practice environment.
+Examine and apply to a specific intervention or topic that is relevant to professional development goals and/or capstone project.
+Leverage appropriate methodologies, analytic tools and procedural reasoning in support of recommendations regarding the application of the intervention or approach in the practice environment.

 OCC THER 890 — INTER-PROFESSIONAL DEVELOPMENT FOR LEADERSHIP